Alexandra Pigg: Career

 She was originally cast in the role of Kochanski in the pilot episode of Red Dwarf but was unavailable for new recording dates following an electricians' strike, so the part then went to Clare Grogan.

 Personal life

-Pigg has been married three times, first to film director Bernard Rose with whom she has a daughter, Ruby Rose.
+Pigg has been married three times, first to film director Bernard Rose with whom she has a daughter.
 When Rose was developing Candyman, Pigg was to play the lead character Helen, with their friend Virginia Madsen to play to role of Helen's friend, Bernie.
 The choice was then made to make the character of Bernie African American so Madsen lost the part.
 As shooting was about to commence, Pigg discovered that she was pregnant so the role of Helen was offered to Madsen.
-Pigg was then married to producer Tarquin Gotch with whom she has a daughter, Lucia and a son, Roman Gotch.
-She was interviewed with her Letter to Brezhnev co-star Peter Firth on BBC Breakfast in April 2017, during which Firth explained that they dated briefly after making the film and that they have been in a relationship since 2010; they married in London on Christmas Eve 2017.
+Pigg was then married to producer Tarquin Gotch with whom she has two children.

+She was interviewed with her Letter to Brezhnev co-star Peter Firth on BBC Breakfast in April 2017, during which Firth explained that they dated briefly after making the film and that they have been in a relationship since 2010.
+They married in London on Christmas Eve 2017.